Josh Windass: Wrexham

 Windass signed with Wrexham on a free transfer in July 2025.
 He made his debut on the opening day of the season, scoring a penalty in a 2–1 defeat against recently relegated side Southampton.
 The following game against West Bromwich Albion, Windass would pull up with a suspected hamstring injury and would be replaced in the first half.

 Playing style

 Primarily an attacking midfielder, Windass can also play as a forward.
+He's been noted to not celebrate the goals he scores; in his own words, "I just don't get that happy when I score.
+I prefer watching them back after.".

 Personal life

 Windass was born in Hull, East Riding of Yorkshire, and is the son of former professional Dean Windass.
+He met his wife Danielle while touring in South Carolina.